 Here are the top 5 farmers cheese substitutes:

-1. Dry and Creamed Cottage Cheese
+1. Dry and Creamed Cottage

-Firstly, creamed cottage cheese makes a great substitute for farmer’s cheese specifically in creamy dishes like dips or baked and cooked goods like pancakes.
-The creaminess of this cheese comes from the cream added into the cottage cheese after it’s curdled.
+Firstly, creamed cottage makes a great substitute for farmer’s cheese specifically in creamy dishes like dips or baked and cooked goods like pancakes.
+The creaminess of this cheese comes from the cream added into the cheese after it’s curdled.
 This cuts down on the acidity and adds to the mild flavor that draws comparison to farmer’s cheese.

-Next, dry cottage cheese can be used in place of farmer’s cheese, although it can be a little more difficult to find.
+Next, dry cottage can be used in place of farmer’s cheese, although it can be a little more difficult to find.
 If you live near a farmer’s market, this might be a great first place to look.

 The main difference between regular and dry cottage cheese is right in the name!
-Dry cottage cheese has had all the liquid drained from it, making the texture more crumbly and similar to that of farmer’s cheese.
+Dry has had all the liquid drained from it, making the texture more crumbly and similar to that of farmer’s cheese.
 It makes a great addition to most dishes as a crumbled topping.

 The reason Paneer is such a good substitute for farmer’s cheese is in its very close taste and texture match.
 It’s made from curdled milk in a very similar process as farmer’s cheese, with added acid, producing a very similar outcome.